retis-org/retis/README.md

 - When running on CoreOS, Fedora Silverblue and friends replace `-v /boot/config-$(uname -r):/kconfig:ro` with `-v /lib/modules/$(uname -r)/config:/kconfig:ro` in the above.

+The `/data` container mount point is used to allow storing persistent data for future use (e.g. logged events using the `-o` cli option).

 ### From sources